cambiotraining/awd-pathogen-bioinformatics/materials/04-report/01-reporting.md

 ::: {.callout-tip}
 #### Key Points

-- Are the acute watery diarrhoea cases in the region caused by Vibrio cholerae?
-- Are they pathogenic strains of _Vibrio cholerae_ (7PET lineage)?
-- Are they similar to previously sequenced strains in the region?
-- Do these strains carry AMR genes and, if so, for which antimicrobial agents?

 - Key questions to address in a genomic surveillance report include:
   - Which pathogen was identified in your isolates?
   - Was it a pathogenic strain?